keeneyetact/retroBoard/README.md

 ## Versions History

+### Version 4.0.5

+- 🐛 Fixed a bug whereby adding multiple cards on a single group wouldn't work correctly (only the first card would be persisted in that group). 👏 Thanks to Daniel N. for reporting this by email.

 ### Version 4.0.4

 - 🐛 Fixed a bug where adding an action was changing ownership of the post to the person adding the action. 👏 Thanks [@botactic](https://github.com/botactic)! ([#209](https://github.com/antoinejaussoin/retro-board/issues/209))